Waqas Hassan Mokal

-Sardar Vickas Hasan Mokal son of Sardar Hasan Akhtar Mokal was born on June 23, 1976 at Faisalabad.
+Sardar Vickas Hasan Mokal son of Sardar Hasan Akhtar Mokal was born on June 23, 1976, at Faisalabad.
 He graduated in 1994 from Government College, Lahore and obtained the degree of M.Sc (Economics) in 1997 from Lahore School of Economics, Lahore.
 An agriculturist, who has been elected as Member, Provincial Assembly of the Punjab in general elections 2013 and is functioning as Chairman, Standing Committee on Management & Professional Development Department.
-He has visited Japan, India, USA, UK and Saudi Arabia.
+He has visited Japan, India, US, UK and Saudi Arabia.
 Three publications titled “Textile Policy 2005” published in 2002-03; “SME Development” published in 2005; and “Leather, Jems and Jewellery Textiles Ceramics” published in 2009 are to his credit.
 His father, served as Member Punjab Assembly for six consecutive terms during 1985-88, 1988- 90, 1990-93, 1993-96, 1997-99 and 2002-07 and functioned as Deputy Speaker Punjab Assembly during 1988-90 and 1997-99; and as Minister for Public Health Engineering, Management & Professional Development during 2002-07.
 He Deafated Non League Candidate Ahsan Raza Khan in General Election 2013.